-Walnuts are grown on trees and are encased in a protective husk and shell, both of which are inedible.
+Walnuts are grown on trees and encased in a protective husk and shell, both of which are inedible.
 The walnuts we’re familiar with are walnut halves or the edible portion of the nut.
-They’re soft, chewy, slightly bitter, sweet, and mildly nutty in flavor.
-Walnuts are known as brain food quite literally as they contain loads of heart-healthy fats and omega-3 fatty acids which are great for reducing inflammation in the body amongst other health benefits.
+They’re soft, chewy, slightly bitter, sweet, and have a mildly nutty flavor.
+Walnuts are referred to as “brain food” quite often as they contain loads of healthy fats such as omega-3 fatty acids which are great for reducing inflammation in the body amongst other health benefits.

 Nutrient Breakdown of Walnuts:

 *Per 1 cup, chopped

 - Protein | 18g

 - Folate | 29% DV